 A standard in the Australian telco space, Telstra’s consumer broadband packs are packed with value.
 Our pick is the $99 Unlimited + Streaming plan, which as the name suggests offers unlimited data.
 This plan is on the NBN 50 speed tier, offering typical evening speeds of 46Mbps.
-The plan offers a couple of other goodies as well — a free Telstra Smart Modem, a free Telstra TV, and 24 months free subscription to Foxtel Now.
+The plan offers a couple of other goodies as well — a free Telstra Smart Modem, a free Telstra TV 3, and $125 worth of credits on Telstra TV Box Office.
 This all comes on a 24-month contract.
-If contracts aren’t your thing, Telstra also offers a 100GB data plan on the NBN 25 speed for $69/month.
-This doesn’t include the Telstra TV, Telstra Smart Modem or the Foxtel Now subscription though, but it’s good for people who just want the data.
+If contracts aren’t your thing, Telstra also offers a 100GB data plan on the NBN 25 speed for $70/month.
+This doesn’t include the Telstra TV, Telstra Smart Modem or the Telstra TV Box Office credits though, but it’s good for people who just want the data.

 Need a remote connection?
 Try Southern Phone

 If you live in a regional area, getting the speed you need to manage daily downloads can be tough.
 Southern Phone is a downright champion in this space, with satellite NBN broadband plans that offer real value.
 Why?
 Because these Southern Phone broadband plans go above and beyond to get you connected.
 Their NBN “Skymuster” satellite plan.
-The Satellite XX-Large plan on the Standard speed costs $100 a month and gives you 300GB of data on a 25/5 NBN speed tier.
+The Satellite XX-Large plan on the Standard speed costs $95 a month and gives you 300GB of data on the NBN12 speed tier.
 You will need to supply your own WiFi modem (or buy one for a one-off $99 cost) but the satellite dish and installation is all done at no cost to you.
 If you don’t need satellite, Souther Phone’s Turbo NBN plans can get you unlimited data on a 50/20 speed tier for just $70/month.
-This includes a free WiFi modem.
-For ADSL connections, Southern Phone’s ADSL Large plan will deliver 1000GB and a free WiFi modem for $70/month.
+This already includes a free WiFi modem.

 Make Sure to Shop Around for the Best Deals!